-Elisa Garbar is a Commissions member and online producer of SWAN.
+Elisa Garbar is a Commissions member of SWAN.

 She was born in 1959.
 In 1983, she graduated in Film and Audiovisual Studies at the Sorbonne Nouvelle University (DERCAV).
 A year later, she obtained her Master’s degree in Film and Literature at Paris III University.
 She then attended the film section of the Ecole Nationale Louis Lumière, where she graduated in 1986.